iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 ## Why you need to care about name resolution

 When you deploy a private endpoint for your resource, you're essentially creating a private network interface with an IP address on your VNet dedicated to a specific service, like a storage blob or an SQL database.
-It's important to note that a single resource connected via private link can provide multiple services, such as blob, file, table, and more, and each of these services should have its dedicated Private Endpoint.
+It's important to note that a single resource connected via a private link can provide multiple services, such as blob, file, table, and more, and each of these services should have its dedicated Private Endpoint.

 For instance, your PE might have the IP address `10.18.0.4`, granting access to blobs via this address: `https://irom.blob.core.windows.net/`.